FriendsOfTYPO3/tt_address/Documentation/UsersManual/CreatingAPluginContent/Index.rst

 Now on the first tab [1] you can add address records to the plugin, the second tab [2] is for selecting a template for how the address should look like, this needs to be configured by your administrator.
-If there're no templates on the second tab, just save the content element once and after saving it they should apear.
+If there're no templates on the second tab, just save the content element once and after saving it they should appear.

 .. |image-2| image:: ../../Images/image-2.png